romainguy/combo-breaker/README.md

 As you can see, any child of `TextFlow` allows text to flow around a rectangular shape of the same dimensions of the child.
 The `flowShape` modifier is used to control where text flows around the shape (to the right/end of the T) and around both the left and right sides of the landscape photo (default behavior).
+In addition, you can define a margin around the shape.

 The `flowShape` modifier also lets you specify a specific shape instead of a default rectangle.
 This can be done by passing a `Path` or a lambda that returns a `Path`.
-The lambda alternative is useful when you need to create a `Path` based on the dimensions of the `TextFlow` or the dimensions of its child:
+The lambda alternative is useful when you need to create a `Path` based on the dimensions of the `TextFlow` or the dimensions of its child.

+Here is an example of a `TextFlow` using non-rectangular shapes:

 ```kotlin
 val microphoneShape = microphoneBitmap.toContour(alphaThreshold = 0.5f).asComposePath()